-A Beginners Guide Buying, Selling, Using and Mining Monero:
+A Beginner´s Guide to Buying, Selling, Using, and Mining Monero:

 Cryptocurrency Home | Monero

 Up, up, and away!
 It’s a bird, it’s a plane… no it’s… Monero?
 The open source cryptocurrency, which launched in April 2014, has greatly benefited from the growing demand for crypto coins.